Internal Medicine — Rotation Detail

 Residents will participate in the care of patients living with HIV/AIDS.
 This rotation provides a comprehensive overview of HIV management, including antiretroviral therapy, monitoring for opportunistic infections, and patient counseling on prevention and lifestyle modifications.

-This component provides residents with the exposure to hospitalized patients suffering from various infectious diseases.
-Residents will work closely with attending physicians to evaluate, diagnose, and manage complex conditions, with emphasizing on interdisciplinary collaboration to ensure optimal patient care.
+This component provides residents with exposure to hospitalized patients suffering from various infectious diseases.
+Residents will work closely with attending physicians to evaluate, diagnose, and manage complex conditions, with emphasis on interdisciplinary collaboration to ensure optimal patient care.

 Learning Objectives